 I like to add my bread and crackers at the end to fill in all the empty spaces.
 This is what gives a good charcuterie board that almost overwhelmingly full and decadent look.

 You don’t want to see much if any of the tray and cutting boards.
-Try to avoid straight lines when you’re adding the crackers, curve around the elements you’ve already added.
+Try to avoid straight lines when you’re adding the crackers, and curve around the elements you’ve already added.

 It’s not a meal without desserts and you can’t go wrong with the dark chocolate sea salt caramels from Aldi.